Moving House With Kids… Make it Fun!

 - Be a positive role model.
 Children need to see and hear their parents express their feelings and work through problems.
 A parent that feels comfortable with saying “Sometimes I feel scared too” or “I’m not sure where the nearest butcher is, let’s go and find the shops”, can provide a lot of support for children.

 - Promote peer interaction.
 Try to connect to your new community as quickly as possible.
-Ask a neighbour if he/she will introduce your child to other neighbourhood children.
-Link up with familiar organisations such as sporting groups, cubs/scouts, church youth groups etc. It will all make a difference to your child.
+Ask a neighbour if they will introduce your child to other neighbourhood children.
+Link up with familiar organisations such as sporting groups, and you will find it makes a big difference to your child.